John Frame (theologian)

-John M. Frame (born April 8, 1939) is a retired American Christian philosopher and Calvinist theologian especially noted for his work in epistemology and presuppositional apologetics, systematic theology, and ethics.
+John McElphatrick Frame (born April 8, 1939) is a retired American Christian philosopher and Calvinist theologian especially noted for his work in epistemology and presuppositional apologetics, systematic theology, and ethics.
 He is one of the foremost interpreters and critics of the thought of Cornelius Van Til.

 Biography

 Frame was born in Pittsburgh, Pennsylvania and became a Christian at the age of 13 through the ministry of Beverly Heights Presbyterian Church, a congregation of the United Presbyterian Church of North America in Pittsburgh.
 He graduated from Princeton University, where he was involved in the Princeton Evangelical Fellowship (PEF) and Westerly Road Church.
 The PEF and Westerly Road had a profound impact on forming Frame's faith and theology.
 He says of their impact:

 I owe much to PEF ...
 Fullerton and PEF cared deeply about people, spending hours in mutual prayer, exhortation, counseling, gospel witness.
 I never experienced that depth of fellowship in any Reformed church or institution ...
 So I am not much impressed by people who want to set up an adversary relation between "Reformed" and "evangelical."
 Today, Reformed writers often disparage evangelical ministries as circuses, as clubs that will do anything at all to gain members, who pander to the basest lusts of modern culture.
 That was not true of PEF, or of Westerly Road Church ...
 PEF would never have imagined the effect their ministry had on me: they turned me into a Reformed ecumenist!